Home First Nations in the Lower Mainland

 • National Day for Truth and Reconciliation – September 30th is a day to remember and reflect on the injustices regarding Indigenous residential schools and other historic injustices against Canada’s First Nations peoples.
 (See below for more details.)

 • National Indigenous Peoples Day – June 21st is a day to celebrate Indigenous culture in Canada.
-Events take place on that day and during that week at various locations across the Lower Mainland.
+Events take place on that day and during that week at various locations across Vancouver and the Lower Mainland.

 • Osprey Festival – a small nature and Indigenous-themed event.
 The festival celebrates the life of Chief Dan George, who was a famous Canadian actor, activist and local First Nation’s leader.